-The approach taken in the analysis of cumulative impacts follows the objectives of the National Environmental Policy Act (NEPA), Council on Environmental Quality (CEQ) regulations, and CEQ guidance.
-Cumulative impacts are defined in 40 Code of Federal Regulations (CFR) section 1508.1(i) (2024) as "effects on the environment that result from the incremental effects of the action when added to the effects of other past, present, and reasonably foreseeable actions regardless of what agency (Federal or non-Federal) or person undertakes such other actions.
+The approach taken in the analysis of cumulative impacts follows the objectives of the National Environmental Policy Act (NEPA) and CEQ guidance.
+Cumulative effects were defined in 40 Code of Federal Regulations (CFR) section 1508.1(i) (2024) as "effects on the environment that result from the incremental effects of the action when added to the effects of other past, present, and reasonably foreseeable actions regardless of what agency (Federal or non-Federal) or person undertakes such other actions.
 Cumulative effects can result from actions with individually minor but collectively significant effects taking place of a period of time."